WSIB First Aid Program Changes 2026

 courses and Certifications Changes

 In addition to the new courses, the update will result in minor changes other first aid courses such as CPR-C as well as Leadership awards.
-For details on courses and certification updates, please read the What's New document.
+For details on courses and certification updates, please read the What's New document and First Aid Programming Information Guide.

 First Aid Instructor, Examiner and Trainer Updates